Maximum Heart Rate

 c.
 Add five beats if you have been working out more than three days per week for at least a year.

 The most accurate way to determine your MHR is to run or walk until your heart rate won't go any higher.
 Running that fast puts a lot of stress on your body, but walking gives a good approximation of your MHR and puts less stress on your body.
-Here is the walking method.
+Here is the walking method.d.
+Add 10 beats if you have been working out more than five days per week for at least five years without recurring colds, illnesses, injuries or long periods of burnout.

 Go to any high school or college track (most are 400 meters or 440 yards around) and walk or stride as fast as you can in your current condition.
 Walk as fast as is comfortable.
 Walk four continuous laps.